 Q angle and knee pain

-Despite Powers’ 2003 findings, the Q-angle is still generally believed to be larger in those with knee pain compared to their asymptomatic counterparts.
-One reason manual therapists may be slow to abandon this theory is that the idea is in-line with in vivo analysis of patellar forces where higher Q-angles have been shown to increase compressive forces to a potential injury or knee pathology.
+Despite Powers’ findings, the Q-angle is still generally believed to be larger in those with knee pain compared to their asymptomatic counterparts.
+One reason manual therapists may hang on to this idea is that it’s been demonstrated time and again that forces at the knee—and therefore, potential for injury—are higher when the Q-angle is larger.

 Q angle and hip pain

 The shape of the femur has the potential to affect Q-angle and hip pain.
 “Version” is typically further described as “ante-” or “retro-”, depending on which direction the femoral head faces.